Customer Care procedures and support activities

 • Contact Customer Care.

-• Access additional services available to select paid Google Cloud services, such as escalating or changing the priority of a support case.
+• Access additional services available to select paid Google Cloud services, such as escalating a case or changing its priority.

 To learn about the availability of Customer Care, see Language Support and Working Hours.